 The basic divisions of the bulk of the population of the Ottoman Empire was between the different religious groups.
 Each of these formed a self-contained religious community called a millet, whose members lived by their own laws and customs.
-Each millet was headed by a religious leader responsible to the sultan for the loyalty and behaviour of all the millet members, and for the fulfilment of the tax obligations they had.
+Each millet was headed by a religious leader responsible to the sultan for the loyalty and behavior of all the millet members, and for the fulfillment of the tax obligations they had.
 Probably the best-known millet was made up of the millions of members of the Orthodox Church, headed by the Patriarch of Constantinople.
 Other millets were for Armenian Christians, Syrian Christians, Jews and Roman Catholics.
 The Jewish community, which was scattered throughout the empire (especially after 1492 when large numbers of Jewish refugees from Spain made their home in Ottoman dominions), formed one of the largest millets in the Ottoman Empire.

 Each millet was responsible for such matters as marriage, divorce, birth and death, health and education for its members.
-It maintained its own courts, administering justice according to their own customs, and policed the behaviour of its members.
+It maintained its own courts, administering justice according to their own customs, and policed the behavior of its members.

 There was constant tension, sometimes turning violent, between different millets, notably the Orthodox and Jewish ones; but on the whole the system worked well in keeping a multi-cultural society comparatively peaceful.

 Apart from the millet, another important institution in Ottoman society was the guild.
 There were guilds for many different occupations, and, as with guilds in other parts of the world, they were responsible for maintaining quality and setting prices, and also caring for members and their family who had fallen on hard times.